-To the South Eastern Sydney Recovery & Wellbeing College 2022
+To the South Eastern Sydney Recovery & Wellbeing College 2023

-The Recovery & Wellbeing College team hope you enjoy reviewing the 2022 Course Guide.
-This year we are delivering courses in person and online to provide accessible learning opportunities.
+The Recovery & Wellbeing College team hope you enjoy reviewing the 2023 Course Guide.
+This year we are trialing facilitating some courses in a blended format, allowing students to choose to attend in person or online.
+We will continue to offer many courses face to face in venues across South Eastern Sydney.
 As always our courses are co-produced to ensure students benefit from a positive, welcoming and collaborative adult learning experience.